 Framework core

-library is constructed around a few key components: the Host
+The framework-core library is constructed around a few key components: the Host, the Client, the Event Manager, and the Registry.

 Host